Talking to Godot....

 And I tell him finally that I have trust issues.
 And that I'm suspicious of agendas.
-Which is making any attempt to socialise impossible - Because the majority of people I spent any length of time with before I moved here, were addicts and criminals and just generally not the best of role models.
+Which is making any attempt to socialise impossible - Because the majority of people I spent any length of time with before I moved here, were hardcore addicts and criminals and therefore generally not the best of role models.

-And that I don't know what to do about it all to make me feel better.
+And that I don't know what to do about it all or how to feel "nornal" again...

 Although he doesn't say as much.

-And when I've finished this huge, one way conversation with Godot, and finally get up to leave, I hear him whisper something to me...so quietly I almost miss it.
+And then when I've finally finished this huge, one way conversation with Godot, and make to get up to leave, I hear him whisper something to me...so quietly I almost miss it.

 He whispers this.